Commercial Cleaning and Its Effects on Air Quality

 - Regular surface cleaning: Things that are on your surfaces end up in the air.
 Cleaning desks, office kitchens, bathrooms, and any other surfaces will actually affect your air quality.
 Professional cleaning, especially those services that carefully match the cleaning product with the surface and the debris to be cleaned, combats smells, germs, and mold.

-- Vacuum with HEPA filters: Most vacuums put a lot of the dust and debris they collect back into the air through their exhaust.
+- Vacuum with HEPA filters: Most vacuums put small particles of the dust and debris they collect back into the air through their exhaust.
 That’s why we use HEPA filter vacuums that collect any particles which might otherwise escape the vacuum.
 This has a significant positive effect on your air quality.
-HEPA filters collect mold spores, germs (bacteria and viruses), dust, dirt, and other debris.
+HEPA filters collect mold spores, germs, dust, dirt, and other debris.

 - Removing dust: Everyone understands that removing dust from surfaces will help lower the dust burden in the air.
-However, you might get frustrated with dusting, as often it seems that dusting doesn’t do much but put the dust in the air.
-The secret is to use microfiber cloths that capture dust and to work from top to bottom in your space.
+However, you might get frustrated with dusting, as it often seems that dusting doesn’t do much but put the dust back in the air.
+The secret is to use microfiber cloths that capture and trap the dust and to work from top to bottom in your space.
 Ensure that your dusting is completed before vacuuming, that way the bits of dust not captured by your microfiber cloths are caught by your vacuum.

 - Air duct cleaning: If not cleaned properly your HVAC system will put dust and debris back into the air.
-Get regular commercial duct cleaning, and potential furnace and other HVAC equipment cleaning, to boost your air quality.
-Changing out the filters on your equipment is a key part of HVAC maintenance.
+Get regular duct cleaning, and potential furnace and other HVAC equipment cleaning, to boost your air quality.
+Regularly changing the filters on your equipment is a key part of HVAC maintenance.